 This video offers an overview of Brewster Academy.

-The Association of Boarding Schools lists approximately 300 boarding schools, most of which are in the United States with a dozen or so schools in Canada.
-You are probably reading this question and thinking that you would never send your child away to a residential school, so why bother reading on.
-Let me share with you several thoughts about boarding schools.
+The Association of Boarding Schools lists approximately 300 boarding schools, most of which are in the United States, with a dozen or so schools in Canada.
+You are probably reading this question and thinking that you would never send your child away to a residential school, so why bother reading on?
+Let me share several thoughts about boarding schools with you.

 We decided to send our two daughters to boarding school because we were both juggling parenting with full-time careers.
 We lived in a rural part of Connecticut where you had to drive 20 minutes just to get to a food store.
-The local public schools maintained high standards but also had lass than 500 students in Grades 7 through 12.
-That meant that they offered only basic academic courses and just a few extracurricular activities.
-We wanted our children to take more Advanced Placement courses as well as to participate in a wider variety of athletic and extracurricular activities.
+The local public schools maintained high standards but had over 500 students in Grades 7 through 12.
+That meant that they offered only introductory academic courses and just a few extracurricular activities.
+We wanted our children to take more Advanced Placement courses and participate in the broader variety of athletic and extracurricular activities.

 This video offers an overview of Deerfield Academy.

 When we began exploring boarding schools, we were pleasantly surprised at what they offered.
-What pleased us the most was the idea that our children would be supervised 24/7 while at school.
+What pleased us the most was that our children would be supervised 24/7 at school.
 Not knowing with whom our children might be driving or where they might be after school gave us both many a sleepless night.
-Boarding school began to make a lot of sense after we thought about it more seriously.
+Boarding school began to make much sense after we considered it more seriously.

 3. How many private and independent schools are there in the U.S.A.?

-The National Center for Education Statistics shows that 30,861 private schools served 4,494,845 students in 2011-2012, which was the last year this data was compiled.
-In fall of 2015 more than 50.1 million students were expected to begin school at approximately 112,000 schools.
-Typically you will find more private schools in urban and suburban areas.
+The National Center for Education Statistics shows that 30,861 private schools served 4,494,845 students in 2011-2012, the last year this data was compiled.
+In the fall of 2015, more than 50.1 million students were expected to begin at approximately 112,000 schools.
+Typically, you will find more private schools in urban and suburban areas.
 The northeast has the highest concentration of boarding schools.

 What about charter schools?
 Don't they operate like private schools?
 Our tax dollars fund charter schools.
 They do not charge tuition.
 Private schools charge tuition for their services.
 Most charter schools seem to function under the supervision of state education departments.